Title: Section 487.4 - Admission standards

 (4) a statement that the physician, physician assistant or nurse practitioner has physically examined the resident within 30 days prior to the date of admission or, for required annual evaluations, within 30 days prior to the date of the report.

-(i) Each mental health evaluation shall be a written and signed report, from a psychiatrist, physician, registered nurse, certified psychologist or certified social worker who is approved by the department in consultation with the Office of Mental Health, and who has experience in the assessment and treatment of mental illness, which includes:
+(i) Each mental health evaluation shall be a written and signed report, from a psychiatrist, physician, registered nurse, certified psychologist or certified social worker who is approved by the department in consultation with the Office of Mental Health, and who has experience in the assessment and treatment of mental illness.
+Such report shall be documented on a form prescribed by the Department and developed in consultation with the Office of Mental Health and shall include:

 (1) the date of examination;

-(2) significant mental health history and current conditions, including whether the resident has a serious mental illness as defined in Section 487.2(c) of this Part;
+(2) significant mental health history and current conditions, including whether the resident or prospective resident is a person with serious mental illness as defined in Section 487.2(c) of this Part;

-(3) a statement that the resident's mental health needs can be adequately met in the facility and a statementthat the resident does not evidence need for placement in a residential treatment facility licensed or operated pursuant to article 19, 23, 29 or 31 of the Mental Hygiene Law;
+(3) a statement that the resident's or prospective resident's mental health needs can be adequately met in the facility and a statement that the resident does not evidence need for placement in a residential treatment facility licensed or operated pursuant to article 19, 23, 29 or 31 of the Mental Hygiene Law; and

-(4) a statement that the person signing the report has conducted a face-to-face examination of the resident within 30 days of the date of admission or, for required annual evaluations, within 30 days of the date of the report.
+(4) a statement that the person signing the report has conducted a face-to-face examination of the resident or prospective resident within 30 days prior to the date of admission or, for required annual evaluations or evaluations conducted due a change in condition, within 30 days of the date of the report.

 (j) Each resident interview shall: